Sage-Bionetworks/portalsDocs/articles/getting_started.md

 The `Wiki` tab in a `Project` provides a space for you to build narrative content to describe your research.
 These `Wikis` can also be nested as subpages to build up a hierarchy of content within your `Project` as well as be attached to specific `Files` and `Folders` in your `Project`.
 Examples of content that you may want to include are project descriptions, specific aims, progress updates of data generation or analysis, analysis results (either in prose or via markdown-based notebooks such as [knitr](http://yihui.name/knitr/){:target="_blank"} or [IPython notebook](http://ipython.org/notebook.html){:target="_blank"}), or web-accessible publication-like summaries of your research.

 `Wiki` pages can contain highly customized content including, but not limited to images, tables, code blocks, LaTeX formatted equations, and scholarly references.
 Synapse-specific widgets also allow users to embed dynamic content based on other resources stored in Synapse (e.g., Entity List, User/Team badge, Query Table, or Provenance Graph).

+See the [Wiki](http://localhost:4000/articles/wikis.html) user guide for more information and examples.

 Here we will create a small `Wiki`: